MicrosoftDocs/Viva/Viva/glint/setup/send-employee-attributes.md

 ## Populate data into your Employee Attribute File

-Use the in-platform guided, four-step attribute setup process to prepare the system to import employee data.
+Use the in-platform, four-step attribute setup process to prepare the system to import employee data.

 ### Attributes upload before the first file import